gcziprusz/project-tmpl/README-SETUP.md

    <details>
       <summary><b>Click to see a screen recording of this step...</b></summary>
       <img src="resources/images/sampipeline-init.svg">
       <em>Figure 3: Screen recording of `sam pipeline init`.
 Several values have been replaced with fake or obfuscated values and/or might be different than what you see.</em>
-      <em>Figure 3: Screen recording of `sam pipeline init`.
-Several values have been replaced with fake or obfuscated values and/or might be different than what you see.</em>
    </details>